Single Image, Any Face: Generalisable 3D Face Generation: Experiments

 \subsection{Evaluation}

 \paragraph{Out-of-domain evaluation} From the \textbf{quantitative} results in Table ~\ref{table:out_domain_ffhq} and Table ~\ref{table:out_domain_h3ds}, we observe that: {\bf (1)} Interestingly, the diffusion model with head geometry guidance \cite{chen2024morphable} does not outperform generic object diffusion models (Zero-1-to-3 \cite{liu2023zero}, SyncDreamer \cite{liu2023syncdreamer}) after fine-tuning, nor earlier GAN models (PanoHead \cite{An_2023_CVPR}) on three out of four metrics in unseen domains.
-Even get worse if the generation spans a full $360^\circ$ images (Table ~\ref{table:out_domain_h3ds}).
+Its performance further degrades when the generation spans a full $360^\circ$ range of views (Table ~\ref{table:out_domain_h3ds}).
 This suggests that the effectiveness of imposing human geometry in a limited size is constrained.
 In contrast, our proposed synthetic dataset can improve this limitation. {\bf (2)} The GAN model used to create our synthetic dataset achieves the second-best performance when generating multi-view images without large elevation angles (Table ~\ref{table:out_domain_h3ds}).
 However, its advantage becomes less clear when views include larger elevation angles, as shown in Table~\ref{table:out_domain_ffhq}.
 Note that EG3D \cite{chan2022efficient} yields almost the worst results because its mainly designed for limited views. {\bf (3)} Overall our Gen3D-Face is the best performer, except being second to Morphable Diffusion \cite{chen2024morphable} on the output-to-output ID consistency metric.
-We note, however, that looking at this metric {\em alone} is not comprehensive, and even misleading, since it overlooks the divergence of the generated images from the input (e.g. being consistent multi-view images of a totally different identity).
+We note, however, that looking at this metric {\em alone} is not comprehensive, and even misleading, since it overlooks the divergence of the generated images from the input (e.g., being consistent multi-view images of a totally different identity).
 Instead, we should jointly consider both input-to-output and output-to-output ID consistency.